dotlang/language/README.md

 If class has no fields or constructor, and none of the methods have a body, then it's an `interface`, else it is a normal class.
 In a normal class, all methods must have bodies.

 Normal classes can be referenced using instance notation (`varName.memberName`) or static notation (`ClassName.memberName`), which will refer to the special instance of the class (static instance).
-The static instance of class will be initialized upon first reference (static means state-less so it does not need any initialization code upon creation).
+There is an static instance for every class which will be initialized upon first reference (static means state-less so it does not need any initialization code upon creation).

 Notes:
 - It is invalid for a class to have bodies only for some of methods.
 Either all of methods should have bodies or none of them should have (no abstract class).